robgpita/flows2fim/README.md

 ![alt text](image.png)
 ## Overview
 `flows2fim` is a command line utility program that creates composite FIMs for different flow conditions utilizing input FIM libraries and rating curves database.
+`flows2fim` can work directly with FIM libraries stored on the cloud.

 It has the following basic commands: